BettercareHealth/bettercare/pmc/pmc-1-antenatal-care.md

 ### 1-29 What special investigations should be done routinely?

-1. A serological screening test for syphilis.
-An RPR card test or syphilis rapid test can be performed in the clinic, if a laboratory is not within easy reach of the hospital or clinic.
+1. A laboratory serological screening test for syphilis such as a VDRL, RPR or TPHA test.
+An on-site RPR card test or syphilis rapid test can be performed in the clinic, if a laboratory is not within easy reach of the hospital or clinic.
 2. Determining whether the patient’s blood group is Rh positive or negative.
 A Rh card test can be done in the clinic.
 3. A rapid HIV screening test after health worker initiated counselling and preferably after written consent.
 4. A smear of the cervix for cytology if it is indicated.
 5. If possible, all patients should have a midstream urine specimen examined for asymptomatic bacteriuria.
 The best test is bacterial culture of the urine.
-6. Where possible, an ultrasound examination when the patient is 18–22 weeks pregnant can be arranged.
+6. Where possible, an ultrasound examination when the patient is 18–22 weeks pregnant can be arranged

 Note
 :	Ultrasound screening at 11 to 13 weeks for nuchal thickness, or the triple test, is very useful in screening for Down syndrome and other chromosomal abnormalities.
 Written informed consent for HIV testing is not a legal requirement in South Africa, but recommended as good practice.